 San Diego, California- It is one of the states with the largest bases for the U.S. Navy.
-It is also one of the Pacific fleet's major home ports, and it has approximately 50 ships with more than 120 tenant commands.
+It is also one of the Pacific fleet's major home ports, with approximately 50 ships with more than 120 tenant commands.

 The naval base supports fleet ballistic missiles, surface ships, and other nuclear weapons.

-Fort Bragg- It is the home of the United States special forces and airborne forces, U.S. Army Reserve Command, and Army Forces command that is located in Fayetteville, North Caroline.
+Fort Bragg- It is the home of the United States special forces and airborne forces, U.S. Army Reserve Command, and Army Forces command in Fayetteville, North Caroline.

-Kansas City National security campus- It is a facility that produces approximately 85 percent of nuclear components that are used in the U.S. nuclear weapon arsenal.
+Kansas City National Security campus- It is a facility that produces approximately 85 percent of nuclear components used in the U.S. nuclear weapon arsenal.

 Cheyenne Mountain in Colorado Springs- Cheyenne Mountain serves as a center for military communications.